 We have continuously monitored our global operations in light of the COVID-19 pandemic.
 We have implemented procedures focusing on the health and safety of our employees, customers, partners and communities, the continuity of our business offerings and compliance with governmental regulations and local public health guidance and ordinances.
-While our business operations have continued without interruption and our IBX data centers have remained fully operational to date, we cannot guarantee our business operations or our IBX data centers will not be negatively impacted in the future.
-Our IBX data centers were designated "essential businesses" or "critical infrastructure" for purposes of remaining open during the COVID-19 pandemic in all of the jurisdictions that published these exemptions but any change in these classifications could cause operational disruptions or closures of the affected IBX data centers should such restrictions be restored.
+While our business operations have continued without interruption and our IBX data centers have remained fully operational to date, we cannot guarantee our business operations or our IBX data centers will not be negatively impacted in the future because of the COVID-19 pandemic.